mever-team/FairBench/README.md

 ## Quickstart
 First, install the framework with: `pip install --upgrade fairbench`

-Create some binary classification algorithm like the following:
+Let's investigate the fairness of a binary classification algorithm, like the following:

 ```python
 from sklearn.linear_model import LogisticRegression